laravel/docs/migrations.md

     $table->ipAddress('visitor');

-When using Postgres, an `INET` column will be created.
+When using PostgreSQL, an `INET` column will be created.

 <a name="column-method-json"></a>
 #### `json()` {.collection-method}